dojo/docs/dojo/animateProperty.rst

 How can I change the framerate of an animation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default dojo runs its animations with 100 frames/second.
-This can be too fast in certain use scenarios and you want the whole animation to run lots slower:
+This can be too fast in certain use scenarios and you want the whole animation to run lots slower.
+To change the framerate you use the rate attribute which defines the pause between each frame.
+So if you want 5 frames per secons you need a pause of 200 miliseconds between each frame.

 .. cv-compound::